Wyoming Sheep

 Sheep at Lost Cabin, 1915

 As in the instance of cattle ranches in the 1880's, with the rise of the wool growing industry, mammoth corporate-owned sheep ranches were created.
-John B. Okie of Lost Cabin, owner of the Big Horn Sheep Company, had financial interests ranging from Wyoming to Mexico.
-In Mexico he had rights to the Piggly Wiggly franchise and would travel in the 1920's to Mexico by air.
-In 1930 he drowned while duck hunting on his ranch.
+One of the largest sheep companies was the Big Horn Sheep Company of Lost Cabin owned by John Brognard Okie (1866-1930).

-Residence of John B. Okie, Lost Cabin, 1909
+Residence of John B. Okie, Lost Cabin, Wyoming, 1909

 Sheep shed, Big Horn Sheep Company, Lost Cabin